 In order to receive a College Financing Plan, you must submit all missing financial aid requirements.
 New items may be requested before school starts so check your application portal regularly.
 If you’re missing documents, it will be listed on your portal.

-If you received a College Financing Plan based on living at home, but now you want to live on campus, contact the One-Stop Student Services Center by email as your financial assistance may increase.
+If you received a College Financing Plan based on living at home, but now you want to live on campus, contact the One-Stop Student Services Center at onestop@adelphi.edu as your financial assistance may increase.

 Working on campus is a great way to meet new friends and mentors while learning new skills.
-Sign up for Handshake to check out available jobs later this summer.
+Sign up for Handshake to check out available jobs and reach out to our Center for Career and Professional Development for support.
 Once you find a job on campus and start working, you will be paid every two weeks to assist with any miscellaneous educational expenses.

 Review payment plans offered to assist with paying for any remaining balance due to the University.

-You can access CLASS via eCampus with your Adelphi email account and password.
-CLASS enables students to register for courses, make payments, check your grades and view your personal, academic and financial information.
+You can access CLASS through eCampus with your Adelphi email account and password.
+CLASS is your hub for registering for courses, making payments, checking grades, and viewing your academic and financial information.

-Contact the Office of Academic Services and Retention (OASR) at oasr@adelphi.edu if you have any questions.
+Contact the Office of Academic Services and Retention at oasr@adelphi.edu if you have any questions.

 Contact